CarsonBain/dev.carsonbain.com/content/articles/create-file-input-component-in-vue.md

 - We're tracking the `@change` event on the `<input>` element, and triggering our own method `onFileChange()` whenever `@change` is fired.
 This will allow us to capture the file that's passed to the input, and then do something with it.
 - We have an `.hide-file-input` class on the `<input>` element and have added some styles for it in the `<styles>` block.
 This will allow us to customize the appearance of the file input, since as long as we have an `id` and `for` pairing between the `<label>` and `<input>`, clicking on the `<label>` will trigger the `<input>`.

-With this markup, you should now have a component that when you click, opens the file browser, and allows you to upload an image.
-If you open up the devtools and check the console, you'll also see the event emitted when you select a file.
-Try it below:

 ## Emit a custom event with the uploaded file

 Now that we have the basic structure in place, let's create a [custom event](https://vuejs.org/v2/guide/components-custom-events.html) that emits the uploaded file.
 This will allow a parent component that consumes the `FileComponent` to listen for the event, and then do something with the file.